MatAtBread/nodent/README.md

 		// Maybe log the error somewhere
 		throw ex ;
 	};

+This are generated automatically in the transpiled files when you set the `runtime` option, and declared when Nodent is loaded (so they are already avaiable for use within Node).

 Further information on using Nodent in the browser can be found at https://github.com/MatAtBread/nodent/issues/2.